Shigellae are Gram-negative, non-motile, non-spore-forming, rod-shaped highly infectious bacteria of the Enterobacteriaceae family.

 - Xylose Lysine Desoxycholate (XLD) Agar: Shigellae produce red-pink colonies without black centers.

 - Salmonella-Shigella (SS) agar: Despite its name, this medium is not suitable for isolating shigellae as it is inhibitory to most strains.

-On Triple Sugar Iron (TSI) agar test, they cause an alkaline slant and an acid butt, with no gas and no hydrogen sulphide.
-Confirmation of the organism as Shigella and determination of its group are done by slide agglutination test.
+- On the Triple Sugar Iron (TSI) agar test, they cause an alkaline slant and an acid butt, with no gas and no hydrogen sulphide.
+Confirmation of the organism as Shigella and determination of its group is done by slide agglutination test.

 Biochemical properties of Shigellae